Right. If nothing else, this post is proof that I really will blog about ANYTHING.

 He’s always assured me that things are in their rightful places.

 Well, I think Daddy Pig and I may need to have a conversation about the meaning of rightful.

 Because there is absolutely no organisation whatsoever.
 Not a bit.
 There are no ‘areas.’
 Just one big explosion of crap.

 The Maxi Cosi carseat is having intercourse with the Jumperoo.
 A suitcase is balancing precariously by the hatch whilst the other holdalls have been discarded mercilessly on the dusty floor.
 Why are they not all hanging out together?
-There is a role of carpet with a stroller on top of it.
+There is a roll of carpet with what was once the best double stroller for toddler and infant we could find, on top of it.
 Bags of baby clothes EVERYWHERE.
 And don’t even get me started on the box of all Beaver’s precious first memories, that I’ve just found stashed in a box full of moth-eaten dressing up clothes and tacky party decorations I hadn’t even remembered we had.